Pakistan Eats

 • Features

-Nur's Borani Banjan (Eggplant with Yogurt)
+Borani Banjan (Afghan Eggplant with Yogurt) — Easy, Festive Recipe

 May 18, 2018 by Maryam Jillani 18 Comments

-Jump to Recipe
+↓ Jump to Recipe

 While I was in Pakistan, I worked on a story for TASTE on Afghan food in Islamabad.
 Speaking with restaurant owners, students, professionals, I realized how little I knew about a community that had been living in the same city as me for a generation.
 I wanted to learn more, especially about Afghan home cooking so I reached out to an old student and family friend, Nur.